-The trustees present their annual report together with the financial statements and auditor's report of the charitable company for the year 1 September 2020 to 31 August 2021.
+The trustees present their annual report together with the financial statements and auditor's report of the charitable company for the year 1 September 2021 to 31 August 2022.
 The annual report serves the purposes of both a trustees' report, and a directors' report under company law.

 The academy trust operates an academy for pupils aged 2 to 11 serving an area on the edge of the Cheshire market town of Congleton.
-It has a pupil capacity of 420 and had a roll of 401 in the school census on 3rd October 2020.
+It has a pupil capacity of 420 and had a roll of 401 in the school census on 3rd October 2022.
+The preschool has a daily capacity of 60.